Kolman-Freecss/kf-imapi-auth-gateway/README.md

 ## Brief Description

 Features:
-- Implementation of security using Spring Boot 3.0 and Keycloack with JSON Web Tokens (JWT).
+- Implementation of security using Spring Boot 3.0 and Keycloak with JSON Web Tokens (JWT).
 - API Gateway for routing requests to the appropriate service.
+  - Circuit Breaker using Resilience4j.
+  - Also we hide the internal services from the outside world and KEYCLOAK (everything is behind the gateway).
-- SSO (Single Sign-On) using Keycloack.
+- SSO (Single Sign-On) using Keycloak.
 - OAuth2 Protocol.
 - Internal JWT signing to validate the token in every microservice verifying the authenticity of the API Gateway token.
 (X-Internal-Auth)
   - (Another robust option is to sign every token through TLS, but it is not implemented in this project).

 ## Getting Started

-- Configure Keycloack with the following settings:
+- Configure Keycloak with the following settings:
   - New Realm: `imapi`
   - Create a new Client: `imapi-gateway`
     - Client ID: `imapi-gateway`